dkfbasel/hot-reload/readme.md

 - [x] Enable build mode for webpack
 - [x] Start services with a simple docker-compose up command

 - [ ] Roadmap: Allow connection to a cluster of services on a test server (to avoid the need of starting other micro and db services on the local machine)

 Building containers
 -------------------

-Go: The golang development container will symlink the go package into the directory specified and watch for changes making use of inotify.
+Go: The golang development container will symlink the go package into the directory specified and watch for changes.
 Newly added directories will be added to the watchlist and deleted directories will be removed.

 To use it, you should create a corresponding docker container using the following commands